SpyBeast07/Design-and-Analysis-of-Algorithms/README.md

 [QuickSort.c](QuickSort.c)<br>
 An implementation of the Quick Sort algorithm, a divide-and-conquer approach to sorting elements that uses a pivot to partition the array.

----

-Feel free to customize any descriptions or add more details as needed!